mstksg/inCode/copy/entries/singletons-4.md

     ```haskell
     type IsOdd n = Sigma Nat (???? n)
     ```

+    And construct a proof that `7` is odd:

+    ```haskell
+    !!!singletons/Door4Final.hs "sevenIsOdd"1
+    ```

+    [Solution here!][solution4]

+    On a sad note, one exercise I'd like to be able to add is to ask you to write decision functions and proofs of not-even or not-odd, but unfortunately, `Nat` is not rich enough to support this out of the box without a lot of extra tooling!

 5. A common beginner Haskeller exercise is to implement `map` in terms of `foldr`: